tiworker.exe

 Frequently Asked Questions

-Is tiworker.exe a virus?
+Is tiworker.exe safe?

-Why is tiworker.exe using 100% CPU or disk?
+Why is tiworker.exe using high CPU?

 Can I disable tiworker.exe?